01 Getting Started

 Screenshot of the on click action window displaying the salesforce action configuration

-2. Use the Process push or get drop-down list to select any of the previously configured Salesforce integrations.
+2. Use the Process push or get drop-down list to select any previously configured Salesforce integrations.

 Screenshot showing the Edit Node screen with the Integration Action dropdown highlighted